vanonselenp/vanonselenp.github.io/_pages/events.md

 This term there are a number of League events happening!
 Spectators are welcome!

-* Open Backsword League: Tuesday 18th June
-* Beginner Sport Sabre League: Monday 24th June
+* HEMA League: Monday 23rd September
-* Open Epee League: Tuesday 25th June
-* Advanced Steel and Intermediate Rawlings Longsword: Tuesday 25th June